 If you’re underage, you need your parents’ permission before going anywhere, but even if you’re an adult, you should still consult your family.
 Taking a gap year is a huge decision that consumes time and postpones your college and work plans.
 In addition, taking your gap year abroad is a brave decision that you shouldn’t make without proper discussion.
 You might be tempted to hop on a plane without telling anyone, but gap years cost money.
 Besides, you’ll wish you had when a week later you’re homesick in China and no one answers your Skype calls.

 But Wait!
 Before proceeding to speak with your parents about Gap Year, you should be prepared for the followup questions.
-Check out this article on how to speak with your parents about your Gap Year Abroad mission
+Check out this article on how to speak to your parents about your Gap Year Abroad mission

 A parent reviews our Gap Year Program while her Son was with us for 12 months in China